At a glance

-Antihistamines are either first generation or second generation.
-First generation is older and generally cheaper to purchase however can cross the blood-brain barrier leading to sedative effect.
+Antihistamines are either first-generation or second generation.
+First-generation is older and generally cheaper to purchase; however, it can cross the blood-brain barrier leading to sedative effect.
 They also have a shorter half-life, meaning more frequent dosages are necessary.
-Zyrtec is a second generation antihistamine.
+Zyrtec is a second-generation antihistamine.

 - Chlorpheniramine (Iramine)

 - Promethazine (Phenergan)